Mariacristina88/Snake-game/README.md

 1. Create the canvas element in our html.
 2. Draw the body of the snake and the food using canvases.
 3. Create the structure of the snake and of the food.
-4. Create a _checkCollision_ function to detect if the snake has touched it self.
+4. Create a _checkCollision_ function to detect if the snake has touched itself.
 5. Create the main function which has to run everything we need to play.
 6. Use the _keyCode_ event to move the snake using the keyboard.